Mukti-M/HealthcareInsurance_Project/README.md

 * Geographic Analysis used to Visualise the impact of geographic regions on insurance charges.

 ## Ethical considerations
-* Follow GDPR guideline to protect dataset and maintain data integrity of person.
+* Follow GDPR guidelines to protect dataset and maintain data integrity of person.
 * Engage with healthcare professionals, insurance industry experts, and ethicists to ensure the project aligns with ethical and industry standards.
 * Data Transperncy